-Written by our former Chief, Dr. Rodrigo Cordero-Pangrazio.
+Written by our former Chief Resident, Dr. Rodrigo Cordero-Pangrazio.

 The elevator doors open to the fourth floor, and instantly I hear the chorus of excited voices down the hall starting morning sign-out.
-The scrubs-clad night team performs the ceremonial hand-off of pagers, recites the cross-cover events overnight, and digs in deep to present the new admissions before they hustle home for some much deserved sleep.
+The scrubs-clad night team performs the ceremonial hand-off of pagers, recites the cross-cover events overnight, and digs in deep to present the new admissions before they hustle home for some much-deserved sleep.
 Each case is a mystery, some appearing more complex than others, but each promising to add to our collective medical knowledge.
-Dr. Mendelson, our program director, ever present at nearly all morning sign-outs, finds the high-yield points in even the most abstract cases, and interesting and novel points in even the most seemingly familiar of cases.
+Chief Resident and our program director, Dr. Mendelson, ever-present at nearly all morning sign-outs, finds the high-yield points in even the most abstract cases, and interesting and novel points in even the most seemingly familiar of cases.

-We wrap up rounds at 11 am, and start the intricate process of planning our discharges for the day- making sure orders are in, the medications are correct and clear to the patient, and making sure they have follow-up appointments.
+We wrap up rounds at 11:00 AM and start the intricate process of planning our discharges for the day- making sure orders are in, the medications are correct and clear to the patient, and making sure they have follow-up appointments.
 Some may be on their way home, some to a skilled nursing facility before ultimately going home, and some to a facility for the long-haul.
-And just like that, it’s lunch time!
+And just like that, it’s lunchtime!

 After this, the afternoon is, dare I say it…quiet.
 My co-intern and I write our notes, prep our electronic handoffs, and in a blink of an eye, the night team comes strolling in, once again donning their sky-blue scrubs.
 We fill them in on the happenings of the day with verbal sign-out, share the most salient pieces of high-yield medicine we learned that day, and prepare for our Green team activity for the evening.